captvonsciencypants/computational-imaging-lab/teaching.md

 ---

 ## Jupyter Notebooks
-Some illustratively inventive ipython notebooks are maintained here.
+Some illustratively inventive ipython notebooks created by me are maintained here.
-These notebooks were initiated when I was helping to organise the [Prickly Python](http://prickly-pythons.github.io/) meetings at Arizona State University where anyone interested can come along and learn about physics and Python.
+These notebooks were initiated when I was organising the [Prickly Python](http://prickly-pythons.github.io/) meetings at Arizona State University where anyone interested can come along and learn about physics and Python.

 ### Python basics